patricialmd/step-count-analysis/README.md

 ## About
-My mom, in her 70s, wanted to understand what influences her daily walking patterns.
-I combined her Fitbit data with Sydney weather data to answer these questions:
+My mom is a senior citizen and I wanted to use her step count data to understand her daily activity patterns.
+So I combined her Fitbit step count data with Sydney weather data from the Australian Government Bureau of Meteorology to answer these questions:
 * Does weather really affect her activity?
 * Are her weekends less active?
 * How much does temperature and humidity matter?
+* Is her activity declining, and what can I do about it?

-Dataset: 393 days of step count data (Oct 2024 - Oct 2025) merged with weather variables
+**Dataset**: 393 days of step count data (Oct 2024 - Oct 2025) merged with weather variables **Tools Used**: Google Sheets for merging the datasets and Python for data analysis **Analysis**: statistical hypothesis tests and visualisations **Goal**: to find actionable insights to help keep her active and well as she ages.

-Programming Language: Python

-Libraries: pandas, scipy, plotly, seaborn

-Analysis: 12 statistical hypothesis tests, 20 interactive Plotly visualisations

 ## Data